mvaibhav131/mob-x_state_management/README.md

 # mob-x State Management.
- Managing the state using Mob-X.
+ Managing the application global state using Mob-X.